AstrobioMike/AstrobioMike.github.io/unix/six-glorious-commands.md

 ## sed
 **`sed`** (for **s**tream **ed**itor) is our "search and replace" command, just like in something like Excel or Word, but much more powerful.
 Like many of the commands here, **`sed`** is useful in just general usage, but you can also learn to do a lot more with it if you need/want to at some point.
 For now, let's look at the general usage.

-Let's imagine a totally-not-real, never-happened scenario where co-authors waited until our paper was accepted (and we've even approved the proofs already) to then tell us they want to change the name of one of the new genomes in it 🤦 So now we need to change all instances of "UW179A" to "UW277".
+Let's imagine a totally-not-real, never-happened scenario where co-authors waited until our paper was accepted (and we'd even approved the proofs already) to then tell us they want to change the name of one of the new genomes in it 🤦 So now we need to change all instances of "UW179A" to "UW277".

 This genome happens to be at the end of our file, so we can check it with **`tail`** if we'd like: